CandOpSec/IncidentResponsePlan/docs/index.md

 - Core Engineering Team

 ## Dependencies within organization
-- Managements stands above all of the entities from our e-lottery system structures and all of them respond to their commands and sufice their needs, as it's success is entire system's success.
+- Managements stands above all of the entities from our e-lottery system structures and all of them respond to their commands and suffice their needs, as it's success is entire system's success.
 - Business Continuity Planning
 - Legal Department
 - Information Assurance